-Roosevelt University specializes in preparing practicing teachers and teachers-in-training to teach children with exceptional learning needs within the LBSI spectrum.
-The addition of an LBSI approval to a teaching license is very useful for teachers who are teaching or seek employment in districts that utilize a model of inclusion for students with disabilities.
+Roosevelt University specializes in preparing teachers to teach children with exceptional learning needs within the LBS1 spectrum.
+The addition of an LBS1 endorsement to a teaching license is very useful for teachers who are teaching or seek employment in districts that utilize a model of inclusion for students with disabilities.

-All of the requirements to obtain an LBSI approval from the State of Illinois may be completed during the summer semester, or over the duration of the academic year.
-During the summer semester, all LBSI approval courses are offered in a 1-week, intensive format, from 9 a.m. to 5 p.m. or online in a semester long format.
-During the fall and spring semesters, courses are offered on Saturdays in Schaumburg, and in the evening at both campuses.
+All of the requirements to obtain an LBS1 endorsement from the State of Illinois can be completed during the summer semester, or over the duration of the academic year.
+During the summer semester, all LBS1 endorsement courses are offered either in a 1-week, intensive format, from 9 a.m. to 5 p.m. or online in a semester long format.
+During the fall and spring semesters, courses are offered online.
 Both undergraduates and graduate students may enroll in these courses.

 Two other four credit hour courses are required.
 Students must choose one course from Category A below, and one course from Category B.

 Each methods course requires the completion of the field hours listed above.
-Field hours may be completed in special education settings at the school where a teacher works, or may be waived with evidence of teaching experience in classrooms with students who have exceptional learning needs.
+Veteran teachers can have their field experience waived with evidence of teaching experience in classrooms with students who have exceptional learning needs.
 All field hours must be completed during the semester in which the courses are offered.

 Additional State Requirements

-Students seeking the LBSI Approval also must pass the LBSI content test (#155).
-Please visit http://www.icts.nesinc.com/ for more information and to register for the test.
+Students seeking the LBS1 Endorsement also must pass the LBS1 content test (#155).
+Please visit https://www.il.nesinc.com for more information and to register for the test.

 If you are a student at Roosevelt University, no application is necessary.
-Simply contact the advisors listed below.
+Simply contact your advisor.

 If you are not already a student at Roosevelt University, please follow these steps to apply for admission and register for courses.
 You can start your coursework in the fall, spring, or summer semester.

 Tuition and Financial Support

-Qualified applicants may also apply for financial aid through the Roosevelt University Office of Financial Aid.
+Qualified applicants can also apply for financial aid through the Roosevelt University Office of Financial Aid.